 In glass measuring cup or small bowl, whisk together the lime juice, fish sauce, brown sugar, and sriracha.
 Drizzle over the browned pork, stir to mix, and let stand 5 minutes.

 Add the herbs to the pork.
-Serve with lettuce leaves and pass the jalapeño slices, lime wedges, and sriracha.
+Serve with lettuce leaves and pass jalapeño slices, lime wedges, and sriracha.